ThKrypt/QualCoder/07-Coding-Text.md

 **Auto-code**

 The top right of the dialog has icons for auto-coding text.
+The top right section has buttons for auto-coding text.

+You can:
+* auto-code exact text
+* auto-code sentences based on a text fragment in the current file
+* auto-code sentences based on a text fragment for all files
+* auto-code the current file using start and end text marks.
+You can use ‘\n’ for a line ending character.
+The start mark text is included in the coded section.
+* Undo previous auto-coding

-You can auto-code exact text, auto-code sentences based on a text fragment in the current file, and auto-code sentences based on a text fragment for all files.
-You must also define the end of a sentence, there is a default setting with a period and space.
+Automatic coding is case sensitive.
+You must also define the end of a sentence, there is a default setting with a period and space. \n can be used also to denote a line ending character.
 For auto-coding exact text matches, multiple sections of text can be assigned by auto code using the pipe ‘|’ symbol.
 For example, politics|politicians can be assigned to the same code at the same time (for exact auto code text matches only).
 There is an undo option to undo recently performed auto-coding.
 Although if the project is closed and reopened, the undo option will be lost.

 ## Convenience methods for loading text files